 This is an art in and on itself and can’t be explained via a short paragraph.

 But just be aware that “flirting” is not necessarily sexual.

 As long as you make them laugh by broaching racier subjects that most people wouldn’t dare talk about, you’re golden.

 Below are some ideas for you.

-Most people don’t dare talking about personal life in their first or second conversation.
+Most people don’t dare to talk about personal life in their first or second conversation.

 But you’re not most people and you ain’t got time to waste.
 It’s personal life that makes people feel bonded, so go there as soon as it’s safe.